Opulinks-Tech/OPL1000A2-Door-Sensor-Ali-Cloud/FW_Binary/README.md

 3. PatchData.txt: script file that used to pack M0 and M3 binary file together.

 [Note]

-1. OPL1000 hardware setting is different when adopt different power supply method.
-Hence user shall choose opl1000_m0.bin or opl1000_m0_ldo.bin according to hardware design scheme.
-3. When user develops own application, M3 binary will be created by user.
+1. When user develops own application, M3 binary will be created by user.
 And it shall be packed with M0 binary file in order to generate integrated firmware.